nekramer/CQTL_AI/processing/README.md

 - `output/AI/weightsMatrix.csv`: The weights matrix to be used in `DESeq2`.
 - `output/AI/colData.csv`: The data describing the columns (donor, condition, and allele) in the allele counts and weights matrices.

+## Additional workflows

+To analyze allele-specific expression with [ASEP](https://jiaxin-fan.github.io/ASEP/articles/introduction.html), genotyping data must be phased and then used to infer the haplotype of the RNA.
+These steps can be run with `sbatch runPhasing` followed by `sbatch runAIhaplotypes`.
+These will produce data ready to be run with ASEP, which can be conveniently done with `sbatch runASEP`.

+In additional, there is also a pipeline for getting LD buddies (both positions and rsIDs) of the AI variants.
+As of now, this workflow has numerous data paths hard-coded in.